History of ancient Egypt: Persian domination

-Achaemenid Egypt can be divided into three eras: the first period of Persian occupation, 525–404 BC (when Egypt became a satrapy), followed by an interval of independence, and the second and final period of occupation, 343–332 BC.
+Achaemenid Egypt can be divided into two eras: the first period of Persian occupation, 525–404 BC (when Egypt became a satrapy), followed by an interval of independence, and the second and final period of occupation, 343–332 BC.

 The Persian king Cambyses assumed the formal title of Pharaoh, called himself Mesuti-Re ("Re has given birth"), and sacrificed to the Egyptian gods.
 He founded the Twenty-seventh Dynasty.
 Egypt was then joined with Cyprus and Phoenicia in the sixth satrapy of the Achaemenid Empire.

 Cambyses' successors Darius I the Great and Xerxes pursued a similar policy, visited the country, and warded off an Athenian attack.
 It is likely that Artaxerxes I and Darius II visited the country as well, although it is not attested, and did not prevent the Egyptians from feeling unhappy.

-During the war of succession after the reign of Darius II, which broke out in 404 BC, they revolted under Amyrtaeus and regained their independence.
+During the war of succession after the reign of Darius II, which broke out in 404 BC, the Egyptians revolted under Amyrtaeus and regained their independence.
 This sole ruler of the Twenty-eighth Dynasty died in 399, and power went to the Twenty-ninth Dynasty.
 The Thirtieth Dynasty was established in 380 BC and lasted until 343 BC.
 Nectanebo II was the last native king to rule Egypt.

-Artaxerxes III (358–338 BC) reconquered the Nile valley for a brief period (343–332 BC).
+Artaxerxes III (358–338 BC) reconquered Egypt for a brief period (343–332 BC).

-In 332 BC, Mazaces handed over the country to Alexander the Great without a fight.
-The Achaemenid empire had ended, and for a while Egypt was a satrapy in Alexander's empire.
-Later the Ptolemies and then the Romans successively ruled the Nile valley.
+In 332 BC, Alexander the Great conquered the Nile valley.
+The Achaemenid rule had ended, and for a while Egypt was a satrapy in Alexander's empire.
+Later the Ptolemies and then the Romans successively ruled Egypt.